 All About Pepper Mills

-Test it yourself by grinding some fresh pepper and comparing it to the pepper in your spice cabinet that's been there for years hidden behind the ground mustard.
+Test it yourself by grinding some fresh pepper and comparing it to the pepper in your spice cabinet that's been there for years, hidden behind the ground mustard.
 But start with the old pepper first or the freshly ground pepper will overpower it.

-I have an antique salt and pepper collection with over 100 pair of shakers and I only bring them to the table on holidays and special occasions for show.
+I have an antique salt and pepper collection with over 100 pairs of shakers and I only bring them to the table on holidays and special occasions for show.
 In my kitchen and at the table, I only use one of my pepper mills.

 Which brand do I use?